Earnings and hours of work

 Figure 1: Weekly earnings

-In 2018, Herefordshire’s earnings were 14% lower than in the West Midlands region and 20% lower than in England.
-The gap between Herefordshire's earnings and those in the West Midlands region and England remained unchanged over the last 3 years.
-Herefordshire’s weekly earnings have grown by 18% during the last decade, since the recession has been declared in 2008.
-The regional and national weekly earnings show a similar growth (19% and 20% respectively).
+In 2019, Herefordshire’s earnings were 8% lower than in the West Midlands region and 14% lower than in England.
+The gap between Herefordshire's earnings and those in the West Midlands region and England narrowed slightly in 2019 compared to last three years.
+Herefordshire’s weekly earnings have grown by 30% since the recession has been declared in 2008.
+The regional and national weekly earnings show a lower growth (23% and 22% respectively).

 Looking at ASHE, the range of earnings between the 2nd and 8th deciles shows Herefordshire to have the lowest range of earnings out of any of the West Midlands authorities.
 As well as having a lower range of earnings compared to the West Midlands and England, each of the deciles are also lower, although the difference is not statistically significant.